nummacway/LiSprEd/README.md

 - CGB BG Palettes
 - CGB OBJ PAL

-You have the complete freedom and full control over the use of the _File_s.
+You have the complete freedom and full control over the use of the _File_&#8288;s.
 You can use multiple areas of the same file, or store the same data in multiple files - there is absoluty no limit.
 Configuring offsets is done by setting a start offset in your file, the number of bytes or "pieces" (items) and

 - _Add File_: Pick a file and load it.
 First you pick a file, then you pick the _File_ type and set the offsets that are in the file.
 When done, the _File_ is loaded into the tool's VRAM/OAM/Palette and corresponding content is overwritten.
   - _Auto-Add Emulicious Exports..._: Loads files created by using the _Save As..._ feature in Emulicious' memory editor: `.vrm` (VRAM), `.pal` (Palettes) and `.bin` (OAM) are added, depending on which of them are present.
 It does not matter which of the three you select in the file picker.
-Instead of adding and configuring 7 _File_s, this feature does this automatically.
+Instead of adding and configuring 7 _File_&#8288;s, this feature does this automatically.
 - _New File_: Same as _Add File_, but the _File_ does not have to exist and is not loaded (but saved) when done.
 - _Edit Offsets_: Configure the selected _File_.
 - _Save As_: Pick a new file name for the selected _File_.
 The _File_ is saved when done.
 - _Remove File_: Remove the selected file from the list.
 The _File_ will no longer be written when you save, but the current content will be kept in memory.
-- _Reload Files_: Load all _File_s like they were just added.
+- _Reload Files_: Load all _File_&#8288;s like they were just added.
 Does not wipe memory before, so memory that no longer corresponds to a _File_ (but did so before) is retained.

 ### Tiles